ttimbers/Million-Mutation-Project-dye-filling-SKAT/README.md

 dye-filling phenotypes reported in [Timbers *et al., bioRxiv*, 2015](http://dx.doi.org/10.1101/027540).
 Specifically, this is the code used to generate Supplementary Tables 3-6.

-All other data used for this project are stored in a private repository on Figshare, which will be made public upon publication of the manuscript.

 ## Dependencies

 * Bash Shell (version 3.2.57(1))